Sq00ky/Blog/_posts/2020-07-10-certifications.md

 ### What certifications have I taken?

-As of 7/10/2020, I've taken the following:
+As of 6/5/2021, I've taken the following:

-A+, Security+, CySA+, PenTest+, Network+, CCENT, CCNA R&S, OSCP, OSWP, and CEH.
+A+, Security+, CySA+, PenTest+, Network+, CCENT, CCNA R&S, CCNA CyberOps, OSCP, OSEP, CRTO, OSWP, GNFA, and CEH.

 For the sake of time, I'm going to remove CCENT and A+ for this list, since they don't hold a lot of value when looking for a job in an Information Security oriented role.